blockchainofthings/CatenisAPIClientPHP/README.md

     }

     if ($data->countExceeded) {
-        echo 'Warning: not all asset issuance events that took place within the specified time frame have been returned!' .
+        echo 'Warning: not all asset issuance events that took place within the specified time frame have been' . ' returned!' .
 PHP_EOL;
     }
-}
-catch (\Catenis\Exception\CatenisException $ex) {
+} catch (\Catenis\Exception\CatenisException $ex) {
     // Process exception
 }
 ```